yasyash/accum/README.md

 details.

-What is Modbus Data Fetcher?
+Modbus & TCP Data Fetcher?
 ----------------

-Modbus Data Fetcher is a free Qt-based implementation of a ModBus master application oriented on ecological acquisition equipments.
+Modbus & TCP Data Fetcher is a free Qt-based implementation of application wich oriented on ecological acquisition equipments.
-A graphical user interface allows easy communication with ModBus ASCII mode (or other) with slaves over standard serial line interface or emulationed.
-This program tested with MOXA Nport interaction.
+This program tested with MOXA 5150, 5450 series devices Nport interaction in RealCom and TCP Server modes.
 Data Fetcher allow to collect measurements to postgresql DB and to edit it in interactive mode.

 Requirements